ikemanep1/Portfolio_Project-13_Authenticated_Version/README.md

 # Description

 _This is an authenticated version of the animal shelter API project.
-It will require an authentication token in Postman to access.
-To access a friendlier version of this project, please visit https://github.com/ikemanep1/indpro13_animal_shelter_
+It will require an authentication token in Postman to access._

 ### Setup/Installation Requirements